 – Trump talking about NAFTA during an interview on 60 Minutes in 2015

-I’ll start with the difference that isn’t.
+Now for the actual differences, the victories of the dragon slayer, starting with the difference that isn’t.
 A history of lawsuits under NAFTA that seemed to favor the Canadians was driving a lot of the Trump assault on NAFTA.
 It was the source of all that talk about being defrauded and it was most likely the dragon that Trump’s sponsors wanted him to slay.

 The name of this dragon is the “dispute process”, the part of NAFTA that has by far been the biggest complaint south of the Canadian border.
 So what did Trump do for us there?

 Of course Trump himself won’t mention it but it’s clear that he lost that negotiation to Trudeau.
 The dispute process remains in place exactly as it was under NAFTA.
 So really, this isn’t a difference at all, but I mention it for the same reason all the other reports do, because more than any other aspect of NAFTA, that WAS the dragon to slay.

 But still, a few differences were made.
 I may as well list them all because it’s not much…

 Dairy: Canada has agreed to ease restrictions on it’s dairy market and allow American farmers to export about $560 million worth of dairy.

 So, I dunno… I’m guessing this is good for our dairy farmers, right?
 Anyone else?
 Should we just wait and see if anything happens?